-2. What should practitioners do?
+3. What should employers/you do?

 Anybody who has concerns about a practitioner working or volunteering with children should discuss their concerns with their manager, and/or their organisation’s Designated Safeguarding Lead.
 This discussion should help to clarify whether the criteria for making a LADO notification has been met.
 If so, any practitioner can make a notification using the form on the Milton Keynes Council website: https://www.milton-keynes.gov.uk/children-young-people-families/children-s-social-care/the-role-of-the-lado-local-authority-designated-officer

-If it is still unclear whether the criteria has been met after this discussion, practitioners can contact the LADO on 01908 254307 for further advice
+If it is unclear whether the criteria has been met after this discussion, practitioners can contact the LADO on 01908 254307 for further advice

-4. Once a LADO notification is accepted
+5. Once a LADO notification is accepted

-5. Urgent Child Protection Concerns
+6. Urgent Child Protection Concerns

-6. Key contacts and further information
+7. Key contacts and further information